20 Jul What Can Digital Coaching Do for Your Digitization Strategy?

 2. Digitize and humanize your assessments in one go

 Coaches often prescribe assessments to gain insight into a coachee’s mindset, personality and capabilities, and to help coachees grow in self-awareness.
 But expense and time mean that these are done pre- and post-coaching engagements, and are thus snapshots in time, rather than a continuous movie-like expression of progress.
 Also, coachees often don’t like going into survey mode, making this a grudge part of the process.
-With digital coaching we can do continuous micro surveys, enabling a more consistent view on progress.
+With automated coaching we can do continuous micro surveys, enabling a more consistent view on progress.
 And instead of going into survey mode, we can collect data through valid reflection questions where learners respond by sliding Likert scales or by choosing from a list of options that are linked to quantifiable variables.

 Combining this kind of continual assessment data with usage data, and comparing it with other performance data can simplify the process of calculating ROI.
 For example, one of our recent clients showed that participants in an onboarding program billed 5% more billable hours than the control group in their first month after the onboarding process.